 1. It appreciates with time

 As I have mentioned above, you can never go wrong with this type of investment with proper planning.
-You will enjoy a great ROI (Return on Investment) in the long run and appreciate your property’s value.
+You will enjoy an excellent ROI (Return on Investment) in the long run and appreciate your property’s value.

 The reason is that land prices tend to increase with time, especially if you are buying in the right neighborhoods.
 The best part is that it happens gradually instead of other investments where there can be a huge drop in value.

-When you look at the cost of land, you will realize that it is always rising because more people buy and sell property every day.
+When you look at the land cost, you will realize that it continuously rises because more people buy and sell property every day.

 2. Real Estate has foreseeable cashflow

 It is hard to know when you will see money coming back into your account with other investments like stocks and shares.
-In real estate investing, you can easily predict when there will be cash flowing in and how much every month and year.
+In real estate investing, you can easily predict when cash will flow in and how much every month and year.

 Suppose you invest in residential property, for example.
 You’ll get cash flow through rent every month.
 You can easily tell when you’ll start seeing a return on your investment.